mikeAdamss/platform/setup/README.md

 - (2) An appropraite `ansible/vars/<ENV NAME>.json` file.
 - (3) Per-application helm charts in `ansible/helm/<ENV NAME>/*`

-Then a standard run of terraform followed by a standard run of ansible should fully provision an environment.
+Then a standard run of terraform followed by a standard run of ansible should fully provision and orchestrate an environment.
 See the appropriate `README`'s for how to setup and run them.